Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Background

 \section{Background}

-In this section we first introduce some useful notation used in the rest of the paper.
-We then discuss the state of the art technique for soft pruning neural networks during training that inspired our solution.
-For the sake of clarity, we report only the details that are necessary to make this paper self-contained.
+In this section we first introduce the notation used in the rest of the paper, then we discuss the state of the art techniques for soft pruning neural networks (during training) that inspired our solution.
+For the sake of clarity, we report the only details that are necessary to make this paper self-contained.